mdmitulhossen/nexus-uploader/README.md

   bucket: string;
   region?: string; // Optional, defaults to 'us-east-1' }

+interface FileTypeConfig {
+  mimeTypes: string[];
+  maxSize: number;
+}
 ```

+You can override default file size limits or even MIME types by providing the `fileTypeConfig` property.

 ### `createUploadMiddleware`

-This function takes two arguments: `uploadConfig` and an instance of `UploaderService`.
+This function takes three arguments: `uploadConfig`, `uploaderService`, and an optional `nexusConfig`.

 #### `uploadConfig`